ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 with the server.
 The resurfacing of this cookie allows the server to see that the client passed the authorization check in the past.
-Consequently, the server can re-authorize the client again immediately, without the need for completing a new challenge.
+Consequently, the server can re-authorize the client again immediately, without the need for the client to complete a new challenge.

-In scenarios where clients need to identify themselves, the authorization challenge usually takes the form of some sort of login procedure.
+In scenarios where clients need to identify themselves, the authorization challenge usually take the form of some sort of login procedure.
 Otherwise, the server may just want to verify that the client demonstrates some particular facet of behavior (such as being human).
 Such cases may only require a lightweight form of challenge (such as